 I’m convinced that whoever writes the public statements for the American Beverage Association (ABA) should start a second career as a stand-up comedian.
 Sure the humor is unintentional, but that doesn’t mean it wouldn’t have them rolling in the aisles.

-A study presented at the American College of Rheumatology’s annual meeting in Washington, D.C. earlier this month had the American Beverage Association (ABA) taking their comedic stylings out for another spin.
+A study presented at the American College of Rheumatology’s annual meeting in Washington, D.C. h had the American Beverage Association (ABA) taking their comedic stylings out for another spin.

 I’ll tell you what the ABA had to say in just a moment.
 But first, let me tell you about that study.